bittnt/crfasrnndocker/README.md

 ### Build your own docker image
 1. Make sure your have installed docker.

 2. In your terminal, git clone the repository and build the docker image with the following command.
-Make sure you have downloaded the TVG_CRFRNN_COCO_VOC.caffemodel and TVG_CRFRNN_COCO_VOC.prototxt before this command.
+Make sure you have downloaded the crfasrnn Caffe, TVG_CRFRNN_COCO_VOC.caffemodel and TVG_CRFRNN_COCO_VOC.prototxt before this command.
 ```
 docker build -t crfasrnn .
 ```